Hilalbasibuyuk/ardupilot_gazebo/README.md

 Using Gazebo simulation and ArduPilot SITL simulation to simulate mission demands in the Teknofest Fixed Wing UAV competition

-Sanal makine olarak VMware Workstation 17 Player indirebilirsiniz.
+Sanal makine olarak VMware Workstation 17 Player indirebilirsiniz. // You can download VMware Workstation 17 Player as a virtual machine.

 Ubuntu 20.04 versiyonunu kullanmanız lazım.
-Aksi takdirde bu repo sizin için uygun olmayabilir.
+Aksi takdirde bu repo sizin için uygun olmayabilir.  //  You must be running Ubuntu version 20.04, otherwise this repo may not be suitable for you.

-Sanal makinenizi ve ubuntu işletim sisteminizi hazır hale getirdikten sonra aşağıdakileri sırasıyla terminale yazarak indirmelerinizi yapabilirsiniz.
+Sanal makinenizi ve ubuntu işletim sisteminizi hazır hale getirdikten sonra aşağıdakileri sırasıyla terminale yazarak indirmelerinizi yapabilirsiniz.   // After making your virtual machine and ubuntu operating system ready, you can make your downloads by typing the following into the terminal respectively.

-# Git Kurulumu
+# Git Kurulumu  //  Git Setup

 sudo apt-get update